Ohio State University Athletic Band: Athletic band

-In the Autumn Quarter of 1996, Dr. Jon Woods was approached by the OSU Athletic Department to form a Fall Quarter Athletic Band.
-This band would perform at women's volleyball games during the Autumn and then perform at pre-season Men's Basketball and hockey games.
+In the autumn quarter of 1996, Dr. Jon Woods was approached by the OSU Athletic Department to form a Fall Quarter Athletic Band.
+This band would perform at women's volleyball games during the autumn and then perform at pre-season men's basketball and ice hockey games.
 The first Volleyball Band at OSU premiered with 14 students, one of whom was the conductor.
 The band continued to experiment with various uniforms, including track suits, T-shirts, and polos.
 As enrollment increased, the Athletic Band would be split into evenly orchestrated smaller bands, which rehearsed together and occasionally performed as a full ensemble.
 In the early 21st century, with declining enrollment, the Winter Athletic Band ended auditions for the Men's Basketball Band, and rather split up the total enrollment of the band into smaller bands of relatively equal instrumentation.
-In 2006, the Band Staff launched a program called the "Total Band Program."
+In 2006, the Band Staff launched what it called the "Total Band Program".
 This program emphasized the importance of the Athletic Band alongside the Marching Band.
-The Marching Band would host an event every Spring known as Junior & Senior Night, which invited high school students to tour the Marching Band facilities and perform with the Marching Band in a concert at the end of the day.
+The Marching Band would host an event every spring known as Junior & Senior Night, which invited high school students to tour the Marching Band facilities and perform with the Marching Band in a concert at the end of the day.
 High school students would be given a tour in small groups by Squad Leaders and other members of the Marching Band.
 This event was opened to Athletic Band in 2006, and Junior & Senior Night was opened to all students who played any band instrument.
 Students who play woodwinds would be given tours and information by section leaders of their respective sections in Athletic Band.
 The Band Staff also decided to remove Fall, Winter, and Spring, from the Athletic Band name, allowing for one continuous band through the year.
 A new logo, a crest of similar design to the Marching Band crest, was commissioned, and embroidered on new polo shirts.
-These efforts by the Band Staff have helped to bolster enrollment in the Fall Quarter, as well as continue to provide for a very robust Winter and Spring Quarter band.
+These efforts by the Band Staff have helped to bolster enrollment in the fall quarter, as well as continue to provide for a very robust winter and spring quarter band.

 Beginning in 2011, the athletic department requested that the Men's Basketball Band did not total more than 57 musicians, to maximize the number of seats for spectators.
 This arrangement made the Band Staff determine in the fall of 2012 that the Men's Basketball Band should once again be an audition band, to allow for the best musicians to perform at those games.